Leo Goodwin Sr.

-Leo Goodwin Sr. (1886–1971) was a businessman and philanthropist best known for founding GEICO in 1936, with his wife Lillian Goodwin.
+Leo Goodwin Sr. (1886–1971) was an American businessman and philanthropist best known for founding private auto insurance company GEICO in 1936, with his wife Lillian Goodwin.

-Background
+Biography

 Goodwin was born in 1886 in Lowndes, Missouri, the son of a country doctor who traveled by horse and buggy to treat his patients.

 Educated as an accountant, Goodwin entered the insurance business in San Antonio, Texas.
 As he became more experienced in the field, Goodwin came to the remarkable insight that the industry could better serve its customers and reduce costs by eliminating sales commissions to producers of premiums and dealing directly with policyholders.
-With this precedent-setting vision in mind, he founded the Government Employees Insurance Company (GEICO) in 1936.